2025-26 John M. Olin Fellowships in Empirical Law and Finance

-- Amount of Award.$5,000
+- Amount of Award: $6,000.

 Fellowship Requirements

-- The fellowship amount will be paid in three parts, $1,000 in December 2020, $2,000 in March 2021, and $2,000 in June $2020, with each part paid upon satisfaction of applicable fellowship requirements.
+- The fellowship amount will be paid in three parts, $1,500 at the end of November 2025, $1,500 at the end of March 2026 and $3,000 at the end of June 2026, with each of the three parts to be paid upon satisfaction of applicable fellowship requirements.

 Application for a Fellowship

-- A brief (2-5 page) proposal regarding the research and writing the applicant intends to accomplish during the fellowship;
+- A brief (2-5 page) proposal regarding the research and writing the applicant intends to accomplish during the fellowship.

 - If available, a copy of previously completed empirical research papers.